QualiSystems/cloudshell-help/versioned_docs/version-2023.3/troubleshooting/cloudshell-portal/unable-to-locate-a-resource.md

         ![](/Images/Troubleshoot/LogMonitor-QualiServer.png)

-        When refresh has finished, the status will change to **Completed** and the number of refreshed resources is inidicated.
+        When refresh has finished, the status will change to **Completed** and the number of refreshed resources is indicated.

 2. Using CloudShell configuration: